XU316 USB HiFi Decoder Zero-Code Product Configuration Protocol¶

 - UAC2.0 VID/PID

-- MCU receives startup command, checks if information needs updating, and sends corresponding response
+- MCU receives startup command, checks if info needs update, sends response

 - XU316 waits for MCU response

-- If timeout without response, XU316 retransmits startup command up to 4 times
+- If timeout without response, XU316 resends startup command up to 4 times

-- If still no response, directly load default USB configuration and enumerate USB
+- If still no response, loads default USB configuration and enumerates USB

 - If normal response received, XU316 parses startup options

-Execution Condition: Startup option includes 0x01 (update basic product information)
+Execution Condition: Startup option includes 0x01 (update basic product info)

 Steps:

-- XU316 sends 0x01 command to request reading basic product information
+- XU316 sends 0x01 command to request basic product info

-- MCU returns new basic product information to XU316
+- MCU returns new basic product info to XU316

-- XU316 updates and saves configuration to internal storage
+- XU316 updates and saves config to internal storage

-Execution Condition: Startup option includes 0x02 (update power-up configuration) or incomplete data read from Flash
+Execution Condition: Startup option includes 0x02 (update power-on config) or Flash data incomplete

 Steps:

-- MCU returns new power-up configuration to XU316
+- MCU returns new power-on config to XU316

-- XU316 updates and saves configuration to internal storage
+- XU316 updates and saves config to internal storage

 Steps: